Sodium-ion battery: Carbons

 SIBs can use hard carbon, a disordered carbon material consisting of a non-graphitizable, non-crystalline and amorphous carbon.
 Hard carbon's ability to absorb sodium was discovered in 2000.
-This anode was shown to deliver 300 mAh/g with a sloping potential profile above ⁓0.15 V vs Na/Na^{+}.
-It accounts for roughly half of the capacity and a flat potential profile (a potential plateau) below ⁓0.15 V vs Na/Na^{+}.
+This anode was shown to deliver 300 mAh/g with a sloping potential profile above ~0.15 V vs Na/Na^{+}.
+It accounts for roughly half of the capacity and a flat potential profile (a potential plateau) below ~0.15 V vs Na/Na^{+}.
 Such capacities are comparable to 300–360 mAh/g of graphite anodes in lithium-ion batteries.
 The first sodium-ion cell using hard carbon was demonstrated in 2003 and showed a 3.7 V average voltage during discharge.
 Hard carbon was the preferred choice of Faradion due to its excellent combination of capacity, (lower) working potentials, and cycling stability.
 Notably, nitrogen-doped hard carbons display even larger specific capacity of 520 mAh/g at 20 mA/g with stability over 1000 cycles.

 Recent advances in hard carbon anodes

 Recent studies have focused on modifying the microstructure and surface chemistry of hard carbon to improve its performance as an anode material for sodium-ion batteries (SIBs).
 Hard carbon stores sodium through a combination of adsorption on defect sites, intercalation between turbostratic graphene layers, and filling of nanopores with sodium clusters.
 Its electrochemical behavior depends on the arrangement of pseudo-graphitic domains and the distribution of open and closed pores within the carbon matrix.

 To achieve high capacity and fast-charging performance, researchers have explored structural engineering approaches such as enlarging the interlayer distance and tuning the pore structure.
 Nitrogen doping and pore activation have been shown to increase interlayer spacing and create additional active sites for sodium storage, which improves rate capability and reversibility.
 Control over the size and volume fraction of closed pores affects sodium cluster formation, influencing the low-potential plateau capacity and cycling stability.

-Biomass-derived hard carbon with optimized pseudo-graphitic domains and tailored closed pores has been reported to reach a reversible capacity of 280 mAh g⁻¹ at 1 A g⁻¹, retaining over 90 % of its capacity after 1000 cycles.
+Biomass-derived hard carbon with optimized pseudo-graphitic domains and tailored closed pores has been reported to reach a reversible capacity of 280 mAh/g at 1 A/g, retaining over 90% of its capacity after 1000 cycles.
 These findings indicate that microstructural design and heteroatom doping are effective strategies for improving the performance of hard carbon anodes in sodium-ion batteries.

 In 2015, researchers demonstrated that graphite could co-intercalate sodium in ether-based electrolytes.
-Low capacities around 100 mAh/g were obtained with relatively high working potentials between 0 – 1.2 V vs Na/Na^{+}.
+Low capacities around 100 mAh/g were obtained with relatively high working potentials between 0 and 1.2 V vs Na/Na^{+}.

 One drawback of carbonaceous materials is that, because their intercalation potentials are fairly negative, they are limited to non-aqueous systems.

-Graphene

 Graphene Janus particles have been used in experimental sodium-ion batteries to increase energy density.
 One side provides interaction sites while the other provides inter-layer separation.
 Energy density reached 337 mAh/g.